Conception-Electronique-Prive/Bootloader_L452_SD/README.md

 7. Jump to application

 ## Requirements
-The firmware file must be called `firmware.bin` and must be located at the root of the SD Card
+The firmware file must be called `Scale.bin` and must be located at the root of the SD Card

 On the application code (not bootloader)